 Other at-home test kits and most in-clinic options range from $119-150 with the potential for additional fees or surprise bills.

-The Everlywell COVID-19 Test Home Collection Kit results are available within 24-48 hours of our lab receiving the sample and are sent directly to your device.
+The Everlywell COVID-19 Test Home Collection Kit DTC results are available within 24-48 hours of the lab receiving the sample and are sent directly to your device.

 Other at-home test kit results can take up to 5 days and are typically sent to your device.